aman983/Async-Webserver-ESP-01-S-devboard-/README.md

 - `setup()`: Initializes the output pins, connects to Wi-Fi, and starts the web server to serve the HTML page.
 - `loop()`: Empty loop as the server operates asynchronously.

-## Web Interface

-Access the web server using the IP address shown in the Serial Monitor.
-The web page will display two toggle switches for each relay.
-You can toggle the switches to turn the relays on or off.

 ## Author